 Through its expanded $2.4‑billion fundraising goal, the Boundless campaign will pursue critically important initiatives inspired by the University’s Three Priorities and channel the immense power and talent of our community to imagine a brighter future for our city, our country and our world.

 The Boundless campaign for the University of Toronto is a transformational fundraising effort that embodies the University of Toronto’s bold vision for the future.
-Thanks to more than 94,000 alumni and friends, the Boundless campaign has raised a remarkable $2,058,559,590 to date, surpassing its original $2‑billion goal six months ahead of schedule.
-Building on this generous support and momentum, the University is expanding the campaign to raise an unprecedented $2.4 billion for initiatives inspired by the University’s Three Priorities and emerging ideas from across our three campuses.
+Thanks to the generous support of our alumni and friends, the Boundless campaign surpassed its original $2‑billion goal ahead of schedule.
+Building on this generous support and momentum, the University expanded the campaign to raise an unprecedented $2.4 billion for initiatives inspired by the University’s Three Priorities and emerging ideas from across our three campuses.

 Building on our success to date, we will seize on new opportunities to strengthen our role in civic and global society, provide a transformational undergraduate learning experience, pave the way for game-changing startups and new industries, drive breakthroughs in health care, and create the knowledge that illuminates humanity.
 Together, we can reimagine the world.

 Accordion Toggle Towards a new horizon of impact

 When the Boundless campaign publicly launched in November 2011, our community set an ambitious goal to raise $2 billion for the University’s highest priorities.
 Since that time, our alumni and friends have supported hundreds of vital initiatives that are changing the lives of students and contributing to the health and vibrancy of our society.